Boat Registration and Licenses in North Carolina

 Additionally, the WRC enforces certain age restrictions when it comes to using personal watercraft (PWC) on North Carolina's waters.
 If you are:

-• 14 up to 16 years old, you CAN use PWC as long as:
+- 14 years old, and older CAN use PWC as long as:

 Even if it's not required, you should still consider enrolling in a boater safety course.
 Doing so will make you a better boater AND could earn you discounts on boat insurance.